kubernetes-sigs/krew/site/content/docs/developer-guide/develop/naming-guide.md

 - **NO:** `kubectl kube-node-admin` ("kubectl " already has "kube" in it)
 - **YES:** `kubectl node-admin`

+While it is not recommended to include "kube*" in the plugin command name it is recommended that the code repository starts with "kubectl-" so plugin source code can be found outside of krew and the intended use is clear.

 ##### _Avoid Resource Acronyms and Abbreviations_